OkayAlright/MinNo/extras/documentation.md

      $ raco exe -o <some output name> <where you download the compiler source>//minno/src/compiler.rkt

 This will create a system-specific executable that can be run with the typical **./** execution.
+The resulting executable can be run just as the non compiled file without the "racket" prefix:

+     $ <where you download the compiler source>/minno/src/compiler <some minno file> <output path>

+After running the compiler on a source file, you can either upload it to an Arduino board using their IDE.

 ### The Anatomy of A MinNo Script
 Every MinNo file can be broken up into four sections: